 Within this designated exploration area lies the North Falkland Basin, immediately to the north of the Falklands, where Rockhopper has been involved in the exploration for hydrocarbons since 2004.
-PL032 and PL033 are in the northern region of the Basin and have a combined area of 1621.6 km.
+PL023 and PL024 are in the southern region of the Basin and have a combined area of 2099.9 km2.
 Boundary coordinates are provided in Table 1-1.

 Seven licences were originally awarded for the North Falklands Basin during the initial bidding phase, covering 48 blocks.
-Various changes to the ownership of the blocks have occurred since and PL032 and PL033 were granted to Rockhopper in May 2005.
+Various changes to the ownership of the blocks have occurred since, and two new blocks were awarded in 2004.
 Current North Falkland Basin licence holders are Desire, Argos Resources and Rockhopper.